SAP/spartacus-docs/_pages/dev/state_management/state-persistence.md

 That's the whole implementation needed to enable state persistence for particular feature.
 It's not that simple as storageSync, but gives a lot more control with context and dedicated onRead callback.

+## Flow of the state synchronization

+1. I setup my own state persistence service with:

+   - `key`: `"cart"`
+   - `state$` : pointing to active cart id selector
+   - `context$`: `this.siteContextParamsService.getValues([BASE_SITE_CONTEXT_ID])` - so cart is valid only on the same base site
+   - `onRead`: function dispatching `ClearCart` action and then `SetActiveCartId` when id was read from storage

+1. I enter `electronics` base site for the first time
+1. `onRead` callback was invoked with `undefined`, because we didn't have anything under `spartacus⚿electronics⚿cart` key in local storage.
+In our implementation of `onRead` we only clear the cart state, by dispatching `ClearCart` action.
+1. We add something to the cart.
+1. In the background cart is created for us and active cart id selector emitted new value.
+1. Now in local storage we have saved active cart id under `spartacus⚿electronics⚿cart` key.
+1. I switched from `electronics` to `apparel` site where I previously added few things to the cart.
+1. `onRead` callback was invoked with active cart id for that site read from `spartacus⚿apparel⚿cart` key in storage.
+In our implementation of `onRead` we clear the state and set active cart id.
+Then `ActiveCartService` will pick that id and load the cart created in some previous session.
+1. I go back to `electronics` site.
+1. The same thing happens. `onRead` is invoked with cart id from electronics and we clear `apparel` ngrx state and load correct cart.